schipeltaper/veganexplainer/index.md

 **Then there are two other forms of omega 3: EPA and DHA.
 Your body converts ALA into DHA and EPA but this conversion isn't very efficient, so on a plant-based diet it is recommended to supplement 250 to 500 mg combined EPA and DHA for healthy adults**
 > https://www.healthline.com/nutrition/how-much-omega-3#general-guidelines

+**To improve absorption of these supplements, it can help to consume them with a meal containing dietary fats.
+So with your nuts, pips and seeds.
+Or olive or coconot oil**
+> https://sciendo.com/article/10.5604/01.3001.0014.9343 *"How-ever, many of them are in ethyl ester formulations, from which EPA and DHA are poorly absorbed when consumed without a meal containing dietary fat."*

 ### B12
 **Then finally and maybe most importantly!
 The only essential nutrient that you can not naturally get by eating plant-based foods.
 And so on a plantbased diet you absolutely need to supplement: Vitamin B12.**